semgrep/bento/README.md

   </a>
 </p>

 Inspired by tools like the ESLint plugin for React, Bento was created for Flask and Django.
-With Bento you'll:
+With Bento you’ll:

 - **Find bugs that matter.** Checks find security and reliability bugs in your code.
 They’re vetted across thousands of open source projects and never nit your style.
-- **Keep moving forward.** You don’t have to fix existing bugs to adopt Bento.
+- **Upgrade your tooling.** You don’t have to fix existing bugs to adopt Bento.
 It’s diff-centric, finding new bugs introduced by your changes.
+And there’s zero config.
 - **Go delightfully fast.** Run Bento automatically locally or in CI.
 Either way, it runs offline and never sends your code anywhere.

 <p align="center">